-4For example, Bank of Spain (2017) makes it clear that the lack of long-term swap contracts available to banks prior to 2015 led them to only issue ARMs, as they couldn't hedge the interest rate risk.
+4For example, Bank of Spain (2017) makes it clear that the lack of long-term swap contracts available to banks before 2015 led them to only issue ARMs, as they couldn't hedge the interest rate risk.

-5The permanent shock used in this paper stands for expected and persistent changes in the stance of the monetary authority.
-The relevant example is the one of the European Central Bank reducing the policy rates in 2008 in a persistent fashion.
+5The near-permanent shock used in this paper stands for expected and persistent changes in the stance of the monetary authority.
+The relevant example is the European Central Bank reducing the policy rates in 2008 in a persistent fashion.